sipgate-io/io-labs-grafana-call-statistics/README.md

-make up         # uses docker-compose up to start the server make fakedata   # calls npm run fakeDataGenerator with the required environment variables make down       # uses docker-compose down to shut down the server (does not delete volumes)
+make up         # uses docker-compose up to start the server make fakedata   # calls npm run fakeDataGenerator with the required environment variables make down       # uses docker-compose down to shut down the server (does not delete volumes) make purge      # removes all docker volumes make build      # recreates the docker images and starts them
 ```